ernestkris6/React_todo_project/README.md

-see# My First React Project.
+# My First React Project.
 # Todo List App

 This app helps to prioritize your day.